Pedram26/wasteZero/README.md

 # wasteZero
-Uses Image Recognition to Sort Wastes to their Corresponding Categories
+Uses Image Recognition to Sort Wastes into their Corresponding Categories